 The OSHPD FREER Manual contains requirements for most projects considered cosmetic changes.
 For cosmetic changes that are not in the FREER Manual contact OSHPD mechanical staff.
-For cosmetic changes that involve the replacement of diffusers, or grilles, the room must comply with CMC Section 407.3.1.
+For cosmetic changes that involve the replacement of diffusers, or grilles, the room must comply with CMC Section 407.3.1 and 407.4.1.6 End flow chart.